knewplay/book-programming-essential/programming-fundamentals/chapter10.md

 ### Robotics

+Robotics is a dynamic field that combines technology with practical application, transforming the way we approach tasks and challenges.
+More than just constructing mechanical devices, robotics involves programming these machines to carry out specific functions, from simple repetitive tasks to complex problem-solving.
+The field blends the principles of engineering, computer science, and sometimes even biology to create robots that can range from simple automated arms in factories to complex rovers exploring other planets.

+At the core of robotics is the programming that controls how these machines operate and respond to their environment.
+This includes writing code that guides their movements, processes sensory input, and makes decisions.

 Here's a simple pseudocode example, similar to the algorithm a robotic vacuum cleaner might use to navigate around obstacles:

 ```typescript